 There are always high-profile runners that most Cheltenham tips for the race centre on including three mares who could stay against their own sex.
 Five horses in total could run in another Festival contest from the initial field.
 These are the Champion Hurdle runners entered this year:

-A likely small final field will probably contain previous Cheltenham winners at the Festival, but for now here are the initial entries:
+The Champion Chase often ends up with a small field, but it will probably contain previous Cheltenham winners at the Festival.
+Here are the initial entries:

 Some 25 initial entries for the Close Brothers / David Nicholson Mares’ Hurdle came out in January, but it has a new slot in the Cheltenham Festival schedule on St Patrick’s Thursday in 2026.
 This means a switch from the Old Course to the even more testing New Course.